Immaculate Conception School for Boys: 1989-2013: establishment

 The Immaculate Conception School for Boys was established and founded by the Bishop-emeritus of Malolos, Late Bishop-emeritus Cirilo Almario Jr. D.D. in 1989, with the late Mr. Rodolfo C. Bagay as its school principal.
 In 1934, the Holy Spirit Academy of Malolos once owned the land proper and named it Immaculada Academy that supports an exclusively for Girls school up until 1989 when Bishop Cirilo established an exclusive private boy school.
-The School sees around 300-400 new enrolees each school year and is one of the best-schools in Malolos giving K-12 Tertiary Education.
+The School sees around 300-400 new enrollees each school year and is one of the best-schools in Malolos giving K-12 Tertiary Education.

 2013-present: ICSM elementary building fire, reconstruction, present history

 In 2013, the neighboring building of the Immaculate Conception School of Malolos whom then situated the Elementary Department until 2015 when Late Bishop Jose Oliveros D.D. established the Senior High School Department, caught on fire in the middle of the night.
 People crowded outside the building to watch the damage in the fire.
 In the same year, the fire was declared to be an exposed wiring situation.
 It wasn't until 2017 when the elementary building got finished, 4 years after the fire occurred.
 The size of the building was reduced as the present building of the ICSB branch is smaller than the original that burnt.
 Two segments of the building were demolished due to permanent destruction.
-As of today, the building stands firm and both buildings of ICSB and ICSM are now built with stone.
+Both buildings of ICSB and ICSM were replaced with stone.